-Now the question is, will auto assemblers especially Indus Motor Company (IMC) which announced a rather unnecessary price increase a couple of days earlier, bring down the prices or at least revert the latest price increase?
-Unfortunately this has always been the case that auto assemblers never let go of a chance to revise the prices even in the slightest of variation in Rupee-Dollar parity.
-But when the Rupee appreciates, there is no reduction in prices whatsoever.
+Now the question is, will auto assemblers bring down the prices of local assembled cars or at least revert the latest price increase?
+Unfortunately this has always been the case that local assemblers never let go of a chance to revise the prices even in the slightest of variation in Rupee-Dollar parity.
+But when the Rupee appreciates, there is no reduction in prices whatsoever, in fact Toyota and Suzuki have recently pushed the prices up despite an upward trend in PKR’s strength.

-In fact, since June 2019 the Rupee regained its strength back and recovered by 6% to Rs 154 against a Dollar and stood stable for nearly 4 months there.
-Instead of reducing prices, local assemblers kept pushing up the car prices even further which was largely attributed towards dampening their declining profit margins.
+Even last year, from June 2019 the Rupee regained its strength back and recovered by 6% to Rs 154 against a Dollar and stood stable for nearly 4 months there.
+Instead of reducing prices, local assemblers kept pushing up the car prices even further which was largely attributed towards dampening the declining profit margins.
 Then again on the eve of New Year 2020, car prices were given another substantial push even when there was no Rupee-Dollar depreciation as well as no additional duty or tax imposed by the government.

-Perhaps all we can do is to wait and see after this recent recovery of Rupee against the Dollar, whether car prices in Pakistan are going to come down or they will be pushed up even further.
+Perhaps all we can do is to wait and see after this recent recovery of Pak Rupee against the US Dollar, whether car prices in Pakistan are going to come down or will they be pushed up even further?